core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

           enum import {
             value 1;
             description
-              "Indicates that the server endpoint imports reusable definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.
+              "Indicates that the server imports reusable definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.

               Multiple module entries for the same module MAY exist.
 This can occur if multiple modules import the